websafe/caq/README.md

 ~~~~

+### Example 2.
+An empty project with [ZendFramework] libraries

-This will create a project located in directory `./myzf2app` based
+This will create a project located in directory `./myzf2project` based
-on nothing (no skeleton application) with [ZendFramework] installed as
+on nothing (no skeleton application) with [ZendFramework] installed as a
 [Composer] package in `./vendor/zendframework`, in other words, a project
 with the pure framework, no application: